larson-adam/machine-learning-tutorial/README.md

   -d '{"text": "I really enjoyed this movie!"}'
 ```

-You should get a response that looks like:
+You should get a response that looks like this:

 ```JSON
 {